jaju-tavisca/ExploringConcurrency/scratch/concurrency_and_parallelism/README.md

 # Concurrency And Parallelism

 Concurrency and Parallelism, these two words have been used quite synonomously and have been easily interchanged with the other.
-But many, like Phil Wadler, Simon peyton Jones and Simon Marlow have given very precise distinctions between these.
+But many, like Phil Wadler, Simon Peyton Jones and Simon Marlow have given very precise distinctions between these.
 In this melody, we will delineate concurrency and parallelism using two problems.

 * _Concurrency_: Creating an Echo TCP-Server
 * _Parallelism_: Splitting a Task (I/O or Computational task)